brandonkett21/Readme-Generator/README.md

 # Readme-Generator

-I have created a readme-generator to help developers create quality readme's based on the project they are currently working on.
+I have created a readme-generator to help developers create quality readme's, based on the project they are currently working on.

 I used NPM, Javascript, and JSon to accomplish this.